Thomas26791/CNNArchLang/README.md

 ## Data Flow Operators
 This language does not use symbols to denote a connections between layers like most deep learning frameworks but instead uses a approach which describes the data flow through the network.
 The first operator is the serial connection "->".
-The operator simply connects the output of the first layer to the input of the second layer.
+The operator simply connects the output of the first element to the input of the second element.
 Despite being sequential in nature, CNNArch is still able to describe complex networks like ResNeXt through the use of the parallelization operator "|".
 This operator splits the network into parallel data streams.
 The serial connection operator has a higher precedence than the parallel connection operator.
-Therefore it is necessary to use brackets around each parallel group of layers.
+Therefore, it is necessary to use brackets around parallel groups of layers.
 Each element in a parallel group has the same input stream as the whole group.
-The output of a parallel group is a list of streams which can be merged into a single stream through use of the following methods:
+The output of a parallelization block is a list of streams which can be merged into a single stream through use of the following layers:
 `Concatenate()`, `Add()` or `Get(index)`.
 Note: `Get(index=i)` can be abbreviated by `[i]`.
-The method `Split(n)` in the example above creates multiple output streams from a single input stream by splitting the channels of the input data into *n* streams.
+The layer `Split(n)` in the example above creates multiple output streams from a single input stream by splitting the channels of the input data into *n* streams.

 ## Inputs and Outputs